jrodolfo/xmlparser/README.md

 3) Edit keys on file xmlparser.properties to configure the xml files to be parsed, which elements, and threshold to define big files in number of bytes

-4) Open a command prompt and type:
+4) In order to run the application, open a command prompt and type:

     cd xmlparser
     mvn package